 Before making any changes to the Survey Tool, the health plan shall review the PAAS Manual for specifications related to allowable changes to the Survey Tool and eFiling submission requirements.
 (See paragraphs 37-39.)

-Instructions to the surveyorin the survey scripts related to completing specific fields in the Raw Data Report Forms or administering the survey are in italics.
+Instructions within the survey scripts related to completing specific fields in the Raw Data Report Forms or administering the survey are in italics.
 Responses to the survey and compliance calculations shall be recorded on the Raw Data Report Form and submitted to the Department in the health plan’s Timely Access Compliance Report.

 Email, Electronic Communication, or Fax Survey Script